Change Started

 Energy

-To make it as green Olympics, Tokyo 2020 has pledged net-zero carbon emissions.
-Electricity used in competition venues and the Olympic Village will be 100% renewable electricity, either directly or indirectly.
+To make it a green Olympics, Tokyo 2020 has ensured Electricity to be used in competition venues and the Olympic Village is 100% renewable, either directly or indirectly.

 For the venues that cannot procure renewable electricity, green power certificates will be used to convert their non-renewable electricity into renewable electricity.